elastic/kibana/rfcs/text/0018_timeslider.md

 This RFC proposes adding a timeslider control to the Maps application.

 It proposes a two phased for roll-out in the Maps application.
-- arbitrary time-range selection with stepped navigation
-- data histogram preview and playback

-The design proposal focuses on the first phase.
+The detailed design proposal focuses on the first phase.

 Since the a timeslider UX is relevant for other Kibana apps, the implementation should be portable.
 We propose to implement the control as a React-component without implicit dependencies on Kibana-state or Maps-state.

-The RFC details the integration of this control in Maps, with some specific consideration to how timeslider affects data-refresh in the context of Maps.
+The RFC details the integration of this control in Maps.
+It includes specific consideration to how timeslider affects data-refresh in the context of Maps.

-This RFC also outlines a possible integration  of this Timeslider-React component with an Embeddable, and the introduction of a new piece of embeeddable-state `TimesSlice`.
+This RFC also outlines a possible integration  of this Timeslider-React component with an Embeddable, and the introduction of a new piece of embeddable-state `TimesSlice`.

 This RFC does not address how this component should _behave_ in apps other than the Maps-app.

 # 2. Detailed design